-For the Teacher
+For the Teacher:

 This lesson provides a time for the children to share their experiences over the last eight weeks.
-Several specific activities are suggested, but we hope that First-Day Schools will tailormake this celebration.
-The general goal of celebrating together is far more important that the particulars of the celebration.
+Several specific activities are suggested, but we hope that First-Day Schools will tailor-make this celebration.
+The general goal of celebrating together is far more important than the particulars of the celebration.
 If more than one class is using Growing In the Light, do this celebration together.
 If only one class is using Growing In the Light, have them invite other classes, their parents and/or the Meeting.

+Needed:

-Resources and Supplies Needed A good-sized open space Display Area Art supplies as listed in the lesson Snacks
+A good-sized open space Display Area Art Supplies as listed in the lesson Snacks